ydigikat/GoBoard-YoSys/README.md

 | tasks.json| Tasks for executing selected makefile targets |

 ## SVLS Extension
 This is a Systemverilog Language Server.
 The .svlint.toml file located in the root of the project configures which rules are checked.
-These are documented (somewhat erratically) on the SVLS website.
+These are documented on the SVLS website.

 It is quite possible to create rules that contradict each other, in fact if no .svlint.toml is configured then all rules are active and exactly this happens.